 - Lacking energy or get up and go.

 - A decrease in patience.

 Looking after one’s health is as important during menopause as it is during other times in one’s life.
 It is probably more important now so as to assist your body through the many changes that it is going through.

 Gentle, regular exercise can be very beneficial such as taking a walk.
 Exercising increases the oxygen supply to the cells, which also speeds up the flow of waste products away from the cells.
 Regular exercise can help to tone the muscles and improve overall vitality levels.

 A sensible dietary plan will benefit you greatly during the change of life.
 This should include plenty of high quality nutrients from all the major food groups: proteins, carbohydrates, vitamins and minerals, fats and fibre.
 Drinking plenty of fresh water daily is also recommended.

 Each woman experiences different menopause symptoms and different extremes.
 Herbs can bring emotional and physical symptoms in this change of life when used wisely and as part of a healthy lifestyle and here is why.

 Herbs are helpful to us at different times in our lives because they are natural and powerful.
 Herbs contain plant hormones or plant chemicals.
-The bacteria in our intestines convert the plant hormones into natural chemicals that our body can use easily and are a natural product.
+Intestinal bacteria exist to help convert the natural hormones found in plants into natural chemicals that our body can use easily, with no unusual side-effects often found with man made treatments.
 Taking herbs can assist the body through changes that take place and help the body heal itself, naturally.